 As a trusted legal advisor, Larry makes it a priority to understand the inner workings of his clients’ businesses, so he can provide informed counsel leading to informed decisions aligned with clients’ goals.
 As a skilled negotiator and effective litigator, he employs a formidable array of strengths, including a keen analytical mind, a capacity for focused strategic thinking, and a warmly engaging personal style.
 Together these assets help him communicate the nuanced complexities of his arguments to judges and juries.

 Larry is a prolific lecturer on cutting-edge ERISA litigation issues and has spoken across the country on a variety of topics, including Defendant Class Actions in the ERISA Context, “Vesting” in the Context of Retiree Welfare Plans, DOL Investigations of ERISA Fiduciaries, ESOP Fiduciary Obligations and Litigation Trends, Legal Issues in ESOP Valuation, and Indemnification of ESOP Fiduciaries.
 Larry serves as a member of the ESOP Association’s Advisory Committee on Legislation and Regulatory Issues and on the Subcommittee for Civil Procedure of the ABA Labor Section’s Employee Benefits Committee.

 - Served ten years active duty as an officer in the Judge Advocate General’s Corps of the U.S. Army, prosecuting hundreds of criminal cases, including complex fraud and financial felonies, receiving numerous awards and recognitions for distinguished service.

-- Selected for inclusion to the North Carolina Super Lawyers list in the primary areas of practice areas of Employee Benefits/ERISA in 2012 and Business Litigation in 2013-2014.
+- Selected for inclusion to the North Carolina Super Lawyers list in the primary practice areas of Employee Benefits/ERISA in 2012 and Business Litigation in 2013-2016.